moh2661978/01_fyyur/README.md

 ## Helping Links
 - Starter code taken from udacity [repository](https://github.com/udacity/FSND/tree/master/projects/01_fyyur/starter_code).
-- First of All the main helping resource was from the Udacity API course itself and by applying what we have learned.
+- First of All the main helping resource was from the Udacity course itself and by applying what we have learned.
 - I am Getting help from a Previous Project but not a palagrism and many more links and websites, and I learned a lot through this project:
 - [Previous Project](https://github.com/mind1990/fyyur)